dragos/typesafe-config-eclipse/README.md

 # Contribute

 The project is based on [xtext](https://www.eclipse.org/Xtext/index.html).
-Help in the form of code contributions are very welcome!
+Help in the form of code contributions is most welcome!